 These things being held, Sam Kean does not affirm any notion of direct dictation in inspiration, unless indicated in the text and withstanding text critical scrutiny, (ex.
 “This says the LORD,” or “the word of the Lord came to”), …but neither does Kean affirm any concept of inspiration that refuses to note the real, human-sourced scribal discrepancies—from copying, factual inconsistencies (due to separate curation of oral tradition evident in the originals or apparent human error) or even theological contradictions (paradoxical or not)—present in the texts, by appealing to the originals (autographs, as represented in the majority of extant manuscripts).

 Similarly, Kean sees intellectual dishonesty in rejecting the phenomenon of redaction / editor revision or compilation.
-The work of a compiling / collating editor can be equally as inspired (directed, moved along) by God as the penning of original autograph(s); and just as the Hebrew Scriptures were compiled and approved over the space of centuries, even so, representatives from the churches similarly trusted the Spirit to superintend a consensus of a minimalist Canon of Scripture at Nicaea (325 A.D.).
+The work of a compiling / collating editor can be equally as inspired (directed, moved along) by God as the penning of original autograph(s); and just so the Hebrew Scriptures were compiled and approved over the space of centuries.

 See Council of Nicaea (325) which provided a minimalist canon to Constantine to send to Constantinople, …followed by the letter of Athanasius (367) Council of Rome (382) Council of Hippo (393) & the Councils of Carthage (397, 419) at which Augustine announced a “closed canon.”

 — Lamb’s Harbinger (@LambsHarbinger) April 23, 2019